ncatlab/nlab-content/pages/19984.md

 A _$|\Sigma|$-typed $n$-diagram_ is an object of the category obtained by starting with the category $\mathcal{P}_\Sigma$, and applying the zigzag category construction $n$ times.
 =--

+## Type checking and normalization

 Given a $|\Sigma|$-typed $n$-diagram $D$, we can then ask if it is _well-typed_ with respect to $\Sigma$.
 This involves identifying the neighbourhoods of every point, and checking that they agree with the standard type neighbourhoods defined in $\Sigma$.
-This procedure is explained in the references below.
+This procedure is explained in Christoph Dorn's PhD thesis referenced below.

-## Type checking and normalization

 ## References